 LURE ACTIVE INGREDIENTS, SUBSTRATE & FIELD LIFE Ammonium Carbonate in a plastic sachet.
 Lure longevity: Twelve (12) weeks.
 TRAP TO USE Yellow Sticky Card (2-sided or back-folding) MONITORING STRATEGY Traps should be placed in the fruiting canopy of the tree.
-Clear the area around the trap (30-35 cm) of fruit and foliage to allow access.
-Check with Cooperative Extension or Master Gardener for local information and recommendations.
+Clear the area around the trap (30 to 45 cm) of fruit and foliage to allow access.
+Check with a Cooperative Extension or Master Gardener for local information and recommendations.
 CULTURAL & PHYSICAL CONTROL Cherry fruit flies build up in unsprayed, non-commercial sweet or tart cherry trees planted in home orchards, abandoned cherry trees and in wild hosts.
-Such sources should be removed.
-Few hobby orchardists have the ambition, knowledge or equipment necessary to control this pest.
+Such sources within 250 m should be removed.
+Destroy infested cherries before larvae emerge.
+Removing all cherries before they turn red will help reduce fruit fly numbers for the next season.